metonym/vite-plugin-gh-pages/README.md

 ## Usage

-You must specify a [public base path](https://vitejs.dev/guide/build.html#public-base-path) for your app to work on GitHub Pages.
+Vite requires a [public base path](https://vitejs.dev/guide/build.html#public-base-path) for your app to work on GitHub Pages.

 For example, if your repository name is "repo-name," `base` should be `/repo-name/`.